18 Credits CERT3521/CERT2516, Academic Catalog 2025-2026

 This course will guide the student in obtaining skills needed to establish and maintain a physically and psychologically safe and healthy learning environment for young children.
 Topics include preventing illness and accidents, handling emergencies, providing health, safety, and nutrition educational experiences, meeting children's basic nutritional needs, child abuse and, current health-related issues.
 This course does NOT include CPR or first aid certification.
 (Prerequisites: None)

-This course examines positive child guidance techniques for individual and group situations.
-Emphasis on problem prevention and positive guidance strategies, communication, setting limits, problem solving and behavior modification.
-Examines ways to establish supportive relationships with children and guide them in order to enhance learning, development, and well-being.
-(Prerequisites: None)
+This course encompasses multiple, interrelated areas of positive child guidance techniques for individual and group situations - including problem prevention and positive guidance strategies, communication, setting limits, problem solving and behavior modification and is supported by coherent theoretical perspectives and by current research.
+This course emphasizes ways to establish supportive relationships with children and guide them in order to enhance learning, development, and well-being.
+(Prerequisite: None)

-This course presents an overview of skills to provide appropriate learning environments for young children.
-It examines the role of the teacher in providing learning experiences to meet each child's needs, capabilities, and interests, and ways to implement the principles of developmentally appropriate practices.
+The student will gain knowledge and skills related to providing age-appropriate learning experiences and learning environments for young children.
+The student will examine the role of the teacher in providing learning experiences to meet each child's needs, capabilities, and interest, and ways to implement the principles of developmentally appropriate practices.
+The student will practice language and literacy, social, emotional and sensory learning, art and creativity, and math and science learning experiences.
 (Prerequisite: None)

 PLEASE NOTE: All program plans are preliminary and curriculum may change without notice.
 Your catalog of record may have different requirements.